Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Model-independent calibration of the Amati relation through B ezier polynomials

 The observed bolometric GRB fluence $S_{\rm b}$ is the integral of the $\nu F_\nu$ spectrum in the rest-frame $1-10^4$~keV energy band and the factor $(1+z)^{-1}$ transforms the GRB duration from the observer to the source cosmological rest-frame.
+Here, we employ the most recent $E_{\rm p}$--$E_{\rm iso}$ catalog composed of $118$ long GRBs characterized by the smallest intrinsic dispersion \citep{2021JCAP...09..042K}.

 We immediately notice that $E_{\rm iso}$ is determined once a background cosmology is imposed \emph{a priori} through the luminosity distance $d_{\rm L}$, leading to the well-known \emph{circularity problem}.
-To overcome this issue, we need to calibrate the $E_{\rm p}$--$E_{\rm iso}$ correlation by means of model-independent techniques.

-To this aim, we resort the well-established strategy of fitting OHD data by using a B\'ezier parametric curve \citep{2019MNRAS.486L..46A,LM2020}.
+To overcome this issue, we need to calibrate the $E_{\rm p}$--$E_{\rm iso}$ correlation by means of model-independent techniques involving SNe Ia \citep[see, e.g.,][]{2008ApJ...685..354L,Demianski2021} or average distance moduli got from different GRB correlations \citep[see, e.g.,][]{2015NewAR..67....1W}.
+To this aim, we resort the well-established strategy of fitting OHD data by using a B\'ezier parametric curve \citep{2019MNRAS.486L..46A,LM2020,2021MNRAS.501.3515M}.
 We utilize the updated sample of $32$ OHD \citep[see][and references therein]{2022arXiv220513247K} and interpolate it by employing a B\'ezier parametric curve of order $n$

 where $g_\alpha=100$~km/s/Mpc is a scaling factor and $\alpha_i$ are the coefficients of the linear combination of the polynomials $h_n^i(x)$, positive-defined for $0\leq x\equiv z/z_{\rm O}^{\rm m}\leq1$, with $z_{\rm O}^{\rm m}$ representing the maximum redshift of the OHD catalog.
 By construction, we identify $\alpha_0\equiv h_0=H_0/g_\alpha$. \citet{LM2020} proved that only the function $H_2(z)$ (with $n=2$) is non-linear and monotonic growing with $z$ and can be extrapolated to $z>z_{\rm O}^{\rm m}$.
-Therefore, supported by the finding $\Omega_k=0.001\pm0.002$ from \citet{Planck2018}, we can safely assume $\Omega_k=0$ and the luminosity distance becomes cosmology-independent \footnote{It is worth to mention that, according to recent claims on $\Omega_k$ representing at most the $2$\% of the total universe energy density \citep[see, e.g.,][and references therein]{2018ApJ...864...80O}, the circularity problem would not be completely healed, but would be only restricted to the value of $\Omega_k$ through $d_{\rm L}$.}
+Therefore, supported by the finding $\Omega_k=0.001\pm0.002$ from \citet{Planck2018}, we can safely assume $\Omega_k=0$ and the luminosity distance becomes cosmology-independent\footnote{It is worth to mention that, according to recent claims on $\Omega_k$ representing at most the $2$\% of the total universe energy density \citep[see, e.g.,][and references therein]{2018ApJ...864...80O}, the circularity problem would not be completely healed, but would be only restricted to the value of $\Omega_k$ through $d_{\rm L}$.}

 We are now in the position to use $d_{\rm cal}(z)$ to calibrate the isotropic energy $E_{\rm iso}^{\rm cal}$ for each GRB fulfilling the Amati relation

 where the respective errors on $E_{\rm iso}^{\rm cal}$ depend upon the GRB systematics on the observables and the fitting procedure (see Sec.~\ref{sec:4}).